ftoralesacosta/SyntheticData_GNN_Regression/README.md

 The files will contain a ROOT TTree with the generated particles, hits at the G4 level, hits after digitization, and clusters.
 We will mainly be working with hits either before or after digitization.

-For HDF5: While still inside the container, navigate to `to_hdf5`, and execute the grab hdf5 script.
-May need more testing for portability as of 4/28/22
+For HDF5: While still inside the container, navigate to `to_hdf5`, and `source` the grab hdf5 script
-TODO: Test portabiliby of HDF5